spacemeshos/go-spacemesh/docs/tasks.md

 #### App Tasks / Issues

-todo: move tasks to github issues
+Todo: move tasks to github issues

 ### Build tasks
 - Dockerfile to setup a completely isolated docker dev env with no deps installed in the go path - only in /vendor.
 - Makefile that builds node packaged binary without relying on packages outside of /vendor - e.g. GOPATH as proj root.
 Current makefile is using the global system go path.
 - A script to install all required dev tools: e.g. proto-c (with grpc-gateway support). govendor, etc....
-- Integrate travis CI with the repo and setup full CI system (hold until repo is public for Travis integration)
+- CI - Integrate travis CI with the repo and setup full CI system (on hold until repo is public for Travis integration)

 ### App Shell Tasks
 - Write more tests for app flags, commands and config file